 And there you have it, squeaky clean seashells that will last for years to come!
 Seashells are such a beautiful and versatile craft medium.
 They look great displayed all on their own, or you can also get creative and use them for crafts.
 My favorite summer decor is to display seashells in my apothecary jars.

 So, now that you know how to clean seashells the right way, how will you display them in your home?
 I’d love to hear about it in the comments!
-If you enjoyed this post, you’ll love my newsletter.
-Sign up below for weekly craft, DIY, and home projects and tips!
+If you enjoyed this post, check out the links below for craft, DIY, and home projects and tips!